flextype/docs.flextype.org/project/entries/en/getting-started/installation/entry.md

 ### <a name="check-for-php-version"></a> Check for PHP version

-Be sure you have at least PHP version 7.2.0+ by going to the terminal and typing `php -v`:
+Be sure you have at least PHP version 7.2.0+ by going to the terminal and typing `php -v`

 ```plaintext
 php -v